The Silver Tassie (opera): Act 1

 Harry's parents and neighbours are waiting for him to come home to collect his equipment before returning to the front.
 Sylvester reminisces about Harry's sporting prowess and how he knocked out a police officer; Susie is preaching to him about the day of judgment; Mrs Heegan is waiting out in the cold.
 They hear the noise of Mrs Foran being attacked by her violent husband, Teddy.
-She takes refuge with the Heagans.
+She takes refuge with the Heegans.
 Teddy comes in and smashes his wife's wedding bowl.
 He is angry that she was happier when he was away at the war.
 Harry arrives with Barney and Jessie.
 He is carrying a sports trophy – the Silver Tassie of the title.
 He and Barney talk about Harry's winning goal.
 Harry, Barnie and Teddy leave for the troopship to take them back to the war.